cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-foreign-data-wrapper.md

 IF EXISTS
 :   Do not throw an error if the foreign-data wrapper does not exist.
 Cloudberry Database issues a notice in this case.

-name
+**`name`**

-:   The name of an existing foreign-data wrapper.
+The name of an existing foreign-data wrapper.

-CASCADE
+**`CASCADE`**

-:   Automatically drop objects that depend on the foreign-data wrapper (such as foreign tables and servers), and in turn all objects that depend on those objects.
+Automatically drop objects that depend on the foreign-data wrapper (such as foreign tables and servers), and in turn all objects that depend on those objects.

-RESTRICT
+**`RESTRICT`**

-:   Refuse to drop the foreign-data wrapper if any object depends on it.
+Refuse to drop the foreign-data wrapper if any object depends on it.
 This is the default.

 ## Examples